-- The median employee was identified for 2019 based on the employee population of 763 on December 31, 2019, which consisted of all full-time, part-time, temporary, and seasonal employees employed on that date. - To find the median of the annual total compensation of all our employees (other than our CEO), we used wages from our payroll records as reported to the Internal Revenue Service on Form W-2 for the fiscal year 2019.
+• The median employee was identified for 2019 based on the employee population of 764 on December 31, 2019, which consisted of all full-time, part-time, temporary, and seasonal employees employed on that date.

+- To find the median of the annual total compensation of all our employees (other than our CEO), we used wages from our payroll records as reported to the Internal Revenue Service on Form W-2 for the fiscal year 2019.
 In making this determination, we annualized the compensation of full-time and part-time permanent employees who were employed on December 31, 2019, but who did not work for us the entire year.
 No full-time equivalent adjustments were made for part-time employees. - We identified our median employee using this compensation measure and methodology, which was consistently applied to all employees who were included in the calculation.
-In order to determine the median employee, we then reviewed the employee list based upon a ranking of the total cash compensation of all employees other than our PEO. - Once the median employee was identified, we calculated the 2019 total compensation for this median employee, which was calculated by adding together all elements of this employee's compensation for 2019 in accordance with the requirements of Item 402(c)(2)(x) of Regulation S-K, resulting in annual total compensation of \$59,355.
-Upon identifying our median employee, we then calculated the median employee's total annual compensation figure by aggregating the value of all wages, cash incentives, equity incentives, 401(k) Plan employer contributions and any applicable perguisites earned or paid in 2019 in the same manner as we calculated the total annual compensation of our CEO for purposes of the Summary Compensation Table. - With respect to the annual total compensation of our CEO, we used the amount reported in the "Total" column of our 2019 Summary Compensation Table.
+In order to determine the median employee, we then reviewed the employee list based upon a ranking of the total cash compensation of all employees other than our PEO. - Once the median employee was identified, we calculated the 2019 total compensation for this median employee, which was calculated by adding together all elements of this employee's compensation for 2019 in accordance with the requirements of Item 402(c)(2)(x) of Regulation S-K, resulting in annual total compensation of \$58,964.
+Upon identifying our median employee, we then calculated the median employee's total annual compensation figure by aggregating the value of all wages, cash incentives, equity incentives, 401(k) Plan employer contributions and any applicable perquisites earned or paid in 2019 in the same manner as we calculated the total annual compensation of our CEO for purposes of the Summary Compensation Table. - With respect to the annual total compensation of our CEO, we used the amount reported in the "Total" column of our 2019 Summary Compensation Table and included an estimate of his 2019 incentive bonus which will be finalized at the February 2020 Compensation Committee meeting.